Skip to main content

 By car: Essential for visiting multiple wineries.
 The drive from Florence is straightforward.
 Note that once in the Val d’Orcia, parking in Montalcino itself is in paid car parks outside the walls — most of the historic centre is pedestrianised.

 By guided tour: The most practical option for most visitors.
 Full-day tours from Florence (7–8 hours) typically include one or two winery visits, a lunch, and often combine Montalcino with Montepulciano or Pienza.
 Transport is included so you can drink freely.
+The wine tasting in Florence guide covers what’s realistic if you don’t have a full day to spare for the round trip.

 Wine tourism in the town of Montalcino